USC-SQL/ReproBot-Artifact/README.md

 To run a subject from our dataset, please first download [our dataset](#evaluation-dataset).
 Please replace the example files in "TestInput" with corresponding files of the desired subject (rename as well).
 Then follow the steps in [Getting Started](#getting-started) to run ReproBot on it.

 #### Without Docker
-If you want to set up all such on your local machine instead of using docker, first please follow the steps below to set up your local environment:
+To run reprobot on a subject from your local machine instead of docker, first please follow the steps below to set up your local environment:
 1. Install Java 1.8 or 11 and have it accessible from command line.
-2. Install [Android SDK tools](https://guides.codepath.com/android/installing-android-sdk-tools) and have the `adb` command accessible from command line.
+2. Install [Android SDK tools](https://guides.codepath.com/android/installing-android-sdk-tools) and make sure the `adb` command accessible from command line.
 3. Install Python 3.7 and install the python dependencies in [requirements.txt](./BuildEnvironment/requirements.txt) by running `pip install -r requirements.txt` in the "BuildEnvironment" directory.
 4. Our tool uses Spacy for natural language process.
 Please install the language model needed by Spacy by running `python -m spacy download en_core_web_lg`.
 5. Our tool use OpenIE5 to perform extraction from natural language sentences.
 In order to run OpenIE5, please first download its Docker image by running `docker pull chengchingwen/openie`.